 If you are wanting to capture your bridal party getting ready for the wedding, i.e. the bride and bridesmaids getting makeup and hair done or putting on dress, groom and groomsmen getting dressed, try to find a location that has big windows and not a small, dimly lit room or bathroom.
 These photos are easy to recreate, so even if the area you get ready isn't ideal for photos, we can find a spot with great lighting and get the shots you want!

 Sometimes during inside receptions people turn down the lights during the first dances to make it feel more romantic.
-We get it, it feels romantic!
+We get it, dimming lighting feels very romantic!
 But for photography sake, it is best to leave as many lights on as possible so that we can get great photos of the expressions and special moments during those dances.
 We are happy to make specific suggestions at your venue for lighting!

 Here are some examples of natural light vs indoor light at weddings: